Air travel with Babies & Toddlers

 Flying with little ones can take some careful planning especially if you have a weaning baby or a fussy toddler to contend with.
 Our top tips for feeding whilst flying will help you plan the perfect trip and be prepared for anything:

-7. Take a Tupperware / icecream container with you that could easily fit the whole bottle inside for sterilising (just in case of accidents or you need another bottle made up) – don’t forget to take a few Milton sterilising tablets in your hand luggage for this.
+- Take a Tupperware container or one of our large zip lock freezer bags with you that could easily fit the whole bottle inside for sterilising (just in case of accidents or you need another bottle made up) – don’t forget to take a few Milton sterilising tablets in your hand luggage for this.
 You can use the container to store dry snacks or anything else for the journey (toys, clothes, clean nappies etc).
 You can also use it during your holiday for sterilising and heating up bottles or pouches.

-10. If your toddler is a messy eater make sure you take a large bib/cover up (and lots of wipes).
+- If your toddler is a messy eater make sure you take a large bib/cover up (and lots of wipes).
 Consider taking a reusable food pouch onto the flight empty so you can put the yogurt from the airline meal into it to reduce mess.
-There’s always a yogurt!
 You might be able to get an extra pot from the cabin crew to give your little one if the airline food isn’t to their liking.

-12. Take your child’s favourite sippy cup onto the flight and keep this topped up with water to keep them hydrated, particularly on long haul flights.
+- Take your child’s favourite cup onto the flight and keep this topped up with water to keep them hydrated, particularly on long haul flights.

-13. Whilst taking off and landing try to get your baby to feed and toddler to drink or eat something.
-A pouch is great for this as they’ll be swallowing frequently.
+- Whilst taking off and landing try to get your baby to feed and toddler to drink or eat something.
 This will help with the pressure change and hopefully help avoid any tears.

-14. If you feed pureed food and want to keep this up on holiday (assuming you are self catering) invest in a hand blender or mini blender that can be packed into your luggage.
+- If you feed pureed food and want to keep this up on holiday (assuming you are self catering) invest in a hand blender or mini blender that can be packed into your luggage.
 You can then store your meals in reusable pouches for easy feeding during your holiday.
 Check if your accommodation has a freezer so you can store meals for the whole duration.
-Some restaurants may be happy to blend food for you, don’t be afraid to ask but check if things have been cooked with salt.
+Some restaurants may even be happy to blend food for you, don’t be afraid to ask if any vegetables can be cooked without salt.

 There are so many things to think about when travelling with babies and toddlers (sleep, clothes, toys, time-zones) especially when travelling long haul.
 I hope my tips help with the feeding side but for the rest take a look at these tips from Baby Centre UK